HKPARIKH/SnakeGame/README.md

-This is a snake game that use to come on the old phones especially if you remember on the Nokia phones

-something like this : -
+This is a snake game that use to come on the old phones especially if you remember on the Nokia phones. something like this : -

 ![image](https://github.com/HKPARIKH/SnakeGame/assets/90847022/9b95337f-649d-45cf-9294-8d3c84bb7083)